TERREMEMBER/znbase/docs/content/v2.2/develop/learn/aggregations-ycql.md

 </ul>

-YugabyteDB supports a number of standard aggregation functions.
+ZNbaseDB supports a number of standard aggregation functions.
 Let us go through some of these using an example.
 Consider a products table as shown below.

 | ProductID | ProductName          | SupplierID | CategoryID | Unit | Price | Quantity
 | ---       | ---                  | ---        | ---        | ---  | --- | ---